Vascular Disease

 What are symptoms of vascular disease?

-Symptoms vary depending on the type of vascular disease but may include pain, cramps, numbness or tingling in the extremities, swelling, discoloration, and severe stomach pain and vomiting.
+Symptoms vary depending on the type of vascular disease but may include pain, cramps, numbness or tingling in the extremities, swelling, discoloration, and severe stomach pain after eating.
 If left untreated, vascular disease can lead to serious issues such as stroke, heart attack and death.

 How is vascular disease diagnosed?